larskarbo/trpc-token-refresh-link/README.md

 ...
 ```

-There are two ways to do token refreshing:

-- Do requests, wait for a 403 response from a server.
-If your receive a 403, refresh the token before retrying the request.
+## Philosophy

-- Calculate the expiration time locally and pre emptively refresh the token _before_ sending the request.
+This library calculates the expirationtime for the access token before sending it to the server.

-This link implements the second approach.

-You need:
+This means we can refresh the token in advance, not requiring the roundtrip to the server for that.

-- Have a way to read and decode the access token on the client.
-If you use http secure etc, this will not work.
+This approach means that you need to have a way to read and decode the access token on the client.
+If you use a http-only access token (not available to js), this approach will not work.

-Implementation:
-In your _app.tsx or whatever.
-Trpc, add the tokenRefreshLink.
-You will need to provide two functions:

-- shouldRefreshToken.
-Function that decides yes or no: should we initiate a refresh token?
-- refreshAccessToken: Function that actually fetches the token.
-Here you also need to store it somewhere and handle errors and custom logging out.
+## Credits and similar libraries

+- This library is heavily inspired from [newsiberian/apollo-link-token-refresh](https://github.com/newsiberian/apollo-link-token-refresh).
+- [axios-auth-refresh](https://github.com/Flyrell/axios-auth-refresh) - Axios interceptors that do a token refresh on 403 responses